Diocese of the Philippines and Vietnam: Overview

-In March 2014, the five diocesan provinces of Sarangani, South Cotabato, Sultan Kudarat, North Cotabato and Maguindanao of the Philippine Independent Church (also known as Aglipayans), led by their two bishops Esteban Valmera and Rogelio Ringor together with thirteen other Aglipayan clergy petitioned Patriarch Kirill of Moscow and All Rus’ to accept their dioceses, totaling 28 parishes, into the Orthodox Church.
+In March 2014, the five diocesan provinces of Sarangani, South Cotabato, Sultan Kudarat, Cotabato and Maguindanao of the Philippine Independent Church (also known as Aglipayans), led by their two bishops Esteban Valmera and Rogelio Ringor together with thirteen other Aglipayan clergy petitioned Patriarch Kirill of Moscow and All Rus’ to accept their dioceses, totaling 28 parishes, into the Orthodox Church.
 Inspired by their moves and motives, another Aglipayan group called the Aglipayan Christian Church under the leadership of their eight bishops and superiors, also petitioned to the Patriarch of Moscow that they also wished to bring their entire group to embrace the Orthodox faith.

 The Moscow Patriarchate then responded by sending Russian Orthodox missionaries in order to catechize the groups wishing to convert.
 Among the missionaries who came to the Philippines were Fr.
 Kirill Shkarbul from Taiwan, Fr.
 Stanislav Rasputin and Fr.
 George Maksimov from Russia, as well as lay missionaries Aleksei, Timothy and Sergei, from Russia, the United States and Ukraine, respectively.